GitHub City Online Tool

 A 3D City From GitHub Contributions

-GitHub City turns contribution patterns into a browser-based city scene, giving developers a more visual alternative to the standard GitHub contribution graph.
+The page converts contribution patterns into a browser-based city scene, giving developers a more visual alternative to the standard GitHub contribution graph and a quick git commit city preview.

 Best next step if the city looks wrong